 Digital solutions are steadily gaining ground in business processes at the clients.
-Production of goods and services is being digitised at the same time as retailing and customer dialogue become ever more digital.
-Enterprises have a need to convey a unified image across the many channels through which dialogue with customers is pursued.
-These trends create increased demand for services which require both business understanding and expertise in communication and technology.
+Production of goods and services is being digitised through such processes as automation and the use of robots.
+A number of traditional product manufacturing companies are experiencing a shift towards developing services and software, and thereby to new business models.
+At the same time, retailing and customer dialogue are becoming ever more digital.
+The age of the customer means that enterprises need to convey a unified image and deliver good user experiences across channels.
+These trends create increased demand for services which require business understanding and expertise on strategy, communication, service design, technology and governance.
 Bouvet is accordingly well positioned in relation to this development.